crdoconnor/devkey/docs/faq.rst

 "Can you Skype me the command to run lint using our config file?"

-"How do you run a test again?"
+"How do you run a test again?
+I keep forgetting."

 "What's the exact command to run a development web server?
 I tried but it isn't working for me."